PULdischo/contribute/contribute_workshop.md

 Below you will find information and instructions about contributing a workshop to PULdischo.

 ## Format
-The format for your workshop repository will vary based on needs, so the type of files can be flexible.
+Requirements for file types are flexible, as the format for your workshop repository will vary based on your workshop's needs.
 Some workshops may use slideshow files, while another may use a codebase from a static site generator.
 Regardless of the format, include a full copy of all the files necessary to run the workshop.